At a glance

 The sandwich is a modern British improvisation; the fritter inside it is ancient.
 The gram-flour fritter sits deep in the Indian record.
 The Manasollasa, a Sanskrit compendium compiled around 1130 CE, describes a fried lump of pulse-flour batter under the name parika, an ancestor of the pakora and bhaji family, and the technique of binding sliced vegetable in chickpea-flour batter and frying it reaches back centuries earlier still.

 The names trace a wide geography.
-The word bhaji descends from the Sanskrit bharjita, meaning fried, and the same fritter is bhaji in Maharashtra, bhajia in Gujarat, and pakora or bajji elsewhere across the subcontinent, the sliced-onion version a teashop and street-food staple long before it ever met a loaf.
+The word bhaji descends from the Sanskrit bharjita, meaning fried, and the same fritter is bhaji in Maharashtra, bhajia in Gujarat, and pakora or bajji elsewhere across the subcontinent.
+By most accounts the sliced-onion version grew up as a teashop and street-food staple of southern and western India long before it ever met a loaf.
 The onion bhaji has no datable origin and no single maker; it is a vernacular fried snack carrying regional names rather than a recipe with a birthday.

-What is genuinely British is the sandwich, and the bread-and-chutney lineage behind it has a dated start.
+What is genuinely British is the bread around it, and that lineage has a dated start.
 Sake Dean Mahomed, an East India Company Bengal Army officer born in Patna in 1759, opened the Hindoostane Coffee House at 34 George Street in London in 1810, the first Indian-run restaurant in Britain, already setting Indian breads and chutneys before a curious gentry.
-The bhaji arrived much later, with South Asian migration across the twentieth century, lodging in the curry house and the corner takeaway; tucking the fried starter into a soft bap with the poppadom-tray relishes is a habit of that high-street culture, not an import.
-The line of Indian food in British bread runs back at least to Mahomed's George Street counter in 1810.
+The bhaji itself arrived much later, with South Asian migration across the twentieth century, lodging first in the curry house and then in the corner takeaway and the chippy.
+Once it reached the fish-and-chip shop it inherited that shop's bread habits, so in Lancashire the same barm cake that carries chips, bacon or a whole pie in the Wigan kebab now carries a fritter.
+The line of Indian food in British bread runs back at least to Mahomed's George Street counter in 1810; the move into chip-shop bread is its latest chapter.